 Above all else, it’s essential that you proofread your thesis.

 Follow the steps outlined below to rewrite your thesis or dissertation as a journal article or book.

 Reduce the length of your thesis or dissertation

 Because a journal article is significantly shorter than a dissertation or thesis, it necessitates a more concise framework and style.
 A dissertation might be a few hundred pages long and contain around 20,000 words, but a journal article can be anything from 3000-6000 words long, depending on the area of specialism and the publication.
 As a result, each portion of the article must be significantly condensed.
 This may be accomplished by taking information from the thesis and reworking it.
 See our paraphrasing guide for more helpful hints.

 A journal article’s abstract is usually between 150 and 250 words long.
 A dissertation abstract, on the other hand, is typically 350 words long.
 However, requirements do vary from publication to publication.
 Make sure you check the style guide for your target journal.
 Some publications favour an unstructured abstract, while others have different expectations.
 In some cases, you may even be required to submit a graphical abstract.

-- Limit the results discussion to your single research question
+Limit the discussion of the results to your single research question

 Did you find this post super useful?
 You may also want to check out the following articles: